vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

 - **Integrity and Authenticity of DNS Records**: DNSSEC adds a layer of security to the DNS system by digitally signing DNS records.

 ## Prerequisites
 - Before you enable inbound SMTP DANE with DNSSEC in Exchange Online for a domain, you must have added the domain as an Accepted domain and the domain status must be Healthy in the Microsoft 365 Admin Center.
-The current domain's MX record must have a priority of `0` or `10` and must not have a fallback or secondary MX record.
+The current domain's `MX` record must have a priority of `0` or `10` and must not have a fallback or secondary `MX` record.

 - Make sure that DNSSEC is enabled for your domain at your DNS provider.
  - You can use the [DNSSEC Analyzer](https://dnssec-analyzer.verisignlabs.com/) from VeriSign, to check if your DNS provider have DNSSEC enabled for your domain.

 - You must be authorized to access Exchange Online PowerShell and to run the cmdlets.

-- The domain you want to secure with inbound SMTP DANE with DNSSEC must referenced to an MX record such as `yourdomain-com.mail.protection.outlook.com`.
+- The domain you want to secure with inbound SMTP DANE with DNSSEC must referenced to an `MX` record such as `yourdomain-com.mail.protection.outlook.com`.

 - To configure inbound SMTP DANE with DNSSEC for your Accepted Domain, such as `yourdomain.com`, ensure that:
   - If this domain is referenced in any smarthost configurations, or in any connectors, you need to switch the smarthost name to `yourdomain-com.mail.protection.outlook.com`
-  - Your business partners update their connectors to `yourdomain.onmicrosoft.com` or `yourdomain.mail.protection.outlook.com` to avoid failures.
+  - Your business partners update their connectors to `yourdomain.onmicrosoft.com` or `yourdomain-com.mail.protection.outlook.com` to avoid failures.
 After enabling DANE, partners can switch to the new `yourdomain-com.j-v1.mx.microsoft` endpoint to restore the original connection.

 ## Set up inbound SMTP DANE with DNSSEC in Exchange Online
 Below is a simplified version of the implementation compared to the official [Microsoft Learn documentation](https://learn.microsoft.com/en-us/purview/how-smtp-dane-works#set-up-inbound-smtp-dane-with-dnssec).

-1. Update the `TTL` of your existing MX record to the lowest possible value (not lower than 30 seconds).
+1. Update the `TTL` of your existing `MX` record to the lowest possible value (not lower than `30` seconds).
 Then, wait for the previous `TTL` to expire before proceeding.
-For example, if the `TTL` of your existing MX record was '3600 seconds' or '1 hour' before you changed it, you need to wait 1 hour before proceeding.
+For example, if the `TTL` of your existing `MX` record was `3600` seconds or `1` hour before you changed it, you need to wait 1 hour before proceeding.

 2. Connect to Exchange Online PowerShell